Porteus Kiosk PXE Server

 My server is up and running and has all required services active - what next?

 a) Please boot the kiosk installation ISO and make sure that 'PXE client' component is enabled in the Kiosk Wizard.
 Set other features to match the client PCs specification (please remember that the kiosk will run on the clients and not the server).
-On the installation page in the wizard press the 'Exit' button and upload your PXE enabled ISO to some online storage as presented in linked video: link
+On the installation page in the wizard press the 'Exit' button and upload your PXE enabled ISO to some online storage as presented in this video: link

 b) Unpack the ISO to a folder on the server and edit /boot/pxelinux.cfg/default to update 'http_server=' parameter as in this example: http_server=192.168.1.34:8090

-WARNING: If doing a kiosk upgrade or reconfiguration you must delete old ISO, unpack the new one in its place and edit 'http_server=' parameter once again.
+WARNING: If doing a kiosk upgrade or reconfiguration you must delete the old ISO, unpack the new one in its place and edit 'http_server=' parameter once again.
 Copying xzm modules is not enough as every single file from the ISO image must be replaced.

 c) Point your dhcpc, tftp and http daemons to the folder where the ISO is unpacked.
 Dhcpcd should be able to upload PXE firmware: /boot/pxelinux.0, tftpd should be able to transport vmlinuz and both initrds (/boot/vmlinuz, /boot/initrd.xz and /boot/pxelinux.cfg/initrdpxe.xz), and httpd should host the folder with all ISO data.